jeantessier/book-reviews/_posts/2020-12-01-use-grails-with-neo4j.md

     neo4j:3.5
 ```

-After that, most things worked as advertised.
+After that, things worked mostly as advertised.
+Mostly.